Poetic Prophecy: Delphi

 Day 6

-8:30am Final closing ceremony, hosted by Luka Lesson
+6pm Final closing ceremony, hosted by Luka Lesson

 Day 7

-7:30am Breakfast in Arachova
+7:30am Breakfast

 Participants enjoy a final nourishing breakfast together before saying their final goodbyes and continuing on their journeys, myths in hand, hearts full to the brim.

-Poetic Prophecy: Delphi — Intentions
+Poetic Prophecy: Delphi β Intentions

-Focus on connecting with the self in a deep way through the lessons of mythology and tools of writing and self-reflection
+πΏ Focus on connecting with the self and your own inherent intuition through the lessons of the Delphic Oracle, history, and mythology

-Space for deep connection with fellow seekers and your surroundings
+πΏ Space for deep connection with fellow seekers and your surroundings

 The Poetic Prophecy Facilitator: